 The four key components are:

-- The 010 – Hill Climber Cadence Steps E3 indoor training workout – This is a specific indoor training session that you can also do out on the road to help you develop leg strength.
+- The 010 – Hill Climber Cadence Steps E3 indoor training workout is a specific indoor training session that you can also do out on the road to help you develop leg strength.

 We offer two detailed training programs for the Peak Challenge Falls Creek event.
-One for a sub-13-hour ride and the other for the sub-10-hour ride.
-They are compatible with all training platforms including Zwift and TrainerRoad and can be loaded up into your Training Peaks account.
+One for a sub-13-hour ride and the other for a sub-10-hour ride.
+They support all training platforms, including Zwift and TrainerRoad, and you can load them into your Training Peaks account.
 They come with over nine hours of training videos and unlimited email support.
-Most cyclists that work through our training program see results within four weeks.
-Oh, and they will take the guesswork out of your training for the Peaks Challenge Falls Creek and help get to the start line in the form of your life with a minimal impact on your work and family commitments.
-And the reason for this is simple, we have been tuning and improving on them since 2014!

 Images and statistical analysis provided by Michael Bruce